Section: Maintenance Commands (8)

 they expired in order to make room for new names and the total number

 of names that have been inserted into the cache.
-For each upstream
+The number of cache hits and

 server it gives the number of queries sent, and the number which